What is "cognitive search" in Azure Search?

 Natural language processing skills include entity recognition, language detection, key phrase extraction, text manipulation, and sentiment detection.
-With these skills, unstructured text becomes structured, mapped to searchable and filterable fields in an index.
+With these skills, unstructured text can assume new forms, mapped as searchable and filterable fields in an index.

-Image processing includes OCR and identification of visual features, such as facial detection, image interpretation, image recognition (famous people and landmarks) or attributes like colors or image orientation.
+Image processing skills include Optical Character Recognition (OCR) and identification of visual features, such as facial detection, image interpretation, image recognition (famous people and landmarks) or attributes like colors or image orientation.
 You can create text-representations of image content, searchable using all the query capabilities of Azure Search.

 Natural language and image processing is applied during the data ingestion phase, with results becoming part of a document's composition in a searchable index in Azure Search.
 Data is sourced as an Azure data set and then pushed through an indexing pipeline using whichever built-in skills you need.
 The architecture is extensible so if the built-in skills are not sufficient, you can create and attach custom skills to integrate custom processing.
 Examples might be a custom entity module or document classifier targeting a specific domain such as finance, scientific publications, or medicine.

 Starting December 21, 2018, you can attach a Cognitive Services resource with an Azure Search skillset.
 This allows us to start charging for skillset execution.
 On this date, we also began charging for image extraction as part of the document-cracking stage.
 Text extraction from documents continues to be offered at no additional cost.

 Execution of built-in skills is a Cognitive Services charge, billed at the existing pay-as-you go price .
 Image extraction pricing is an Azure Search charge, currently billed at preview pricing as described on the Azure Search pricing page.

 Components of cognitive search